 Cancer is the number two cause of death for the Pug breed.
 The most common forms that effect pugs are: skin tumors, mammary tumors (spaying greatly reduces the chance of this developing), testicular tumors (neutering eliminates any chance of this occurring), cancer of the mouth and lymphoma.

-1/3 of all tumors found with the breed are skin tumors.
+1/3 of all tumors found in the breed are skin tumors.
 20% of these are mast cell tumors.
 Mast cells are found throughout the body.
 They work to help a pug respond to inflammation and allergies.
 The most common areas on the body to find mast cell tumors are: (45%) main frame (40%) back legs and head and neck.Ten percent are found in other areas.

 This is the 3rd leading cause of death of adult Pug dogs.
 This includes a range of diseases That may affect your Pugs life expectancy including: Viral diseases, bacterial infections , fungal and intestinal infections